Department of Anthropology and the School of Public Policy

 BA, Anthropology, University of California, Berkeley

 My general teaching and research interests include: ethnographic, qualitative and participatory action research methods; applied anthropology; the anthropology of Europe; and urban mobilizations around the environment, food justice, and placemaking.
-I have conducted ethnographic research in Hungary, Portugal, and the United States.
+I am beginning to study design ethnography, conducting research on higher education libraries and game-based learning.
+I have carried out ethnographic research in Hungary, Portugal, and the United States.

 In my 2006 book, Wild Capitalism: Environmental Activists and Post-socialist Political Ecology in Hungary , I examined how the meanings of “civil society” and “environment” have changed as environmentalists encounter the political and ecological realities of life after state socialism.